imixs/imixs-ml/README.md

 Imixs-ML is a microservice project with the goal to provide a NPL Named Entity Recognition Service for Business Process Management.

-The projekt is at the moment experimental only.
+The project is at the moment experimental only.

+# Imixs-ML Service

+The subproject Imixs-ML Service provides a ML Service based on the spaCy ML library.
+The service can be run in a Docker container.

+# Imixs-ML Learning

+The subproject Imixs-ML Learning provides Java based components to be integrated into a Imixs-Workflow project to update or create a SpaCy Model.

 # Docker